HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/visualize-rxte-spectra.md

 That is easily achieved using AstroQuery, particularly the `download_data` method of `Heasarc`, we just need to pass the datalinks we found in the previous step.

-We demonstrate this approach on the first three entries in the datalinks table, but in the following sections will demonstrate a more complicated, but targeted, approach that will let us download only the RXTE-PCA spectra and their supporting files:
+We demonstrate this approach using the first three entries in the datalinks table, but in the following sections will demonstrate a more complicated, but targeted, approach that will let us download only the RXTE-PCA spectra and their supporting files: